Quantco/glum/README.md

 conda install quantcore.glm
 ```

-For development, instead install an editable installation:
+For development, you should do an editable installation:

 ```bash
 # First, make sure you have conda-forge as your primary conda channel: